uhasker/getting-things-done-in-next-js/src/chapter5/02-react-state.md

 ```

 Now we need to create a `handleSubmit` function, which will just log something to the console for now.
-Remember from chapter 4 that we need to call the `preventDefault` function to prevent the default behaviour of a form submission (which includes a page refresh):
+Remember from the HTML chapter that we need to call the `preventDefault` function to prevent the default behaviour of a form submission (which includes a page refresh):

 ```js
 function handleSubmit(event) {